GabeScott/standard-works-vault/General Conference/1978 October - Profiles of Faith.md

 More generally, the bishop and stake president write, “John is a fine young man.
 He has prepared for his mission physically, mentally, financially, and spiritually.
 He will serve gladly and with distinction wherever he is called.”

 One day I was with President Spencer W. Kimball as he signed these special calls to full-time missionary service.
 Suddenly he noticed the call of his own grandson.
 He signed his name as president of the Church and then penned a personal line at the bottom which read, “I’m proud of you.
 Love, Grandpa.”

 When the call is received, the college text is closed and the scriptures opened.
 Family, friends, and often a special friend are left behind.
-Suspended are dating, dancing, and driving, as the three Ds are exchanged for the three Ts—tracting, teaching, and testifying.
+Suspended are dating, dancing, and driving, as the three *D*s are exchanged for the three *T*s—tracting, teaching, and testifying.

 Let us examine specifically several missionary profiles of faith, that we might better consider the question “Shall the youth of Zion falter?”